-On 28th September 2018, following receipt of regulatory approval, the Company completed the acquisition of a run-off portfolio of flexible premium retail life insurance contracts from Ethias S.A. ("Ethias"), known as the FIRST A Portfolio.
-In accordance with the authorisation by the National Bank of Belgium, the FIRST A portfolio transferred into Monument Life in Ireland, with the terms and conditions unchanged except for the loss of the Belgian state guarantee.
+On 28th September 2018, Monument Re completed the acquisition of a run-off portfolio of flexible premium retail life insurance contracts from Ethias S.A. ("Ethias"), known as the FIRST A Portfolio.
+In accordance with the authorisation by the National Bank of Belgium, the FIRST A portfolio transferred into Laguna in Ireland with the terms and conditions unchanged except for the loss of Belgian state guarantee.
 Ireland does not maintain an equivalent system of guarantee.